bahrus/xtal-sip/README.md

 On top of that, leveraging a CDN when deploying [some of the] files to production could also be simplified by managing dependencies centrally.
 Or maybe some components should only be activated in debug mode on the developer's workstation, but not deployed to production.

 Another use case for CDN's (which strenghens the need for central management of dependencies) is when developing and publishing web components to npm or bower or wherever.
 What if you want the demo folder of the web component to showcase how the web component can integrate with other web components?
 We don't want to mark those components as dependencies, because the web component really doesn't depend on them.
 We just want to dynamically reference the other web components for demo purposes.
 A CDN fits the bill nicely.
+A service worker could be used to "install" these example-based references so the developer can work offline in a bomb shelter.

 Another case for centrally managing web component dependencies is when rendering a forest of  HTML "leaf nodes" including web components, inside a code-centric framework, like (P)react.
 Not having a good solution to this scenario may partly explain why so many are "throwing in the towel," pushing web components that might be 99% static markup, 1% JavaScript, to be packaged / coded entirely in JavaScript.
 (Of course the dithering of the web component working group hasn't helped).
 Sad!